AlgoMaster Logo

 Introduction to Two Pointers

-Two pointers is a technique where we use two index variables to traverse a data structure, typically an array or string.
+Two pointers uses two index variables to traverse a data structure, typically an array or string.
 The pointers move towards each other, away from each other, or in the same direction based on the problem's requirements.

-Using this approach, you can reduce the time complexity of many array and string related problems from O(n²) to O(n).
+Using this approach, you can reduce the time complexity of many array and string problems from O(n²) to O(n), or to O(n log n) when sorting is required first.

 What is a Pointer?